hajipion/ChordSensei/replit.md

 ## Recent Changes

+**January 30, 2025**
+- ✓ Implemented intelligent chord distribution system ensuring each selected chord appears at least once
+- ✓ Created balanced chord sequence generation for fair practice sessions
+- ✓ Extended round limits from 5-20 to 1-100 for flexible training durations
+- ✓ Added chordSequence field to session schema for pre-generated balanced sequences
+- ✓ Enhanced practice logic to use predetermined chord order instead of random generation
+- ✓ Guaranteed even distribution of chords across all rounds with remainder handling

 **January 29, 2025**
 - ✓ Fixed critical 10-question result display bug ensuring all answers are saved and displayed
 - ✓ Enhanced Apple touch icon compatibility for iOS 18.5 with multiple PNG sizes (120x120, 152x152, 180x180)